-For a novation to be considered, the Contractor shall submit a written request to the OASIS+ CO at the e-mail address identified above, and the following elements shall occur:
+For a novation to be considered, the Contractor shall submit a written request to the OASIS+ CO at the email address identified above, and the following elements shall occur:

 - a.
-The company shall first submit a copy of the SBA waiver approval to the OASIS+ - b.
-The company shall submit a proposal to the OASIS+ CO under the most recent solicitation of the Master Contract. - c.
+The company shall first submit a proposal to the OASIS+ CO under the most recent solicitation of the Master Contract. - b.
 The proposal shall achieve an evaluated numerical score that is equal to or higher than the qualification threshold for the applicable Domain(s) included in the solicitation for the most recent on-ramp.
-If there have been no on-ramps, the proposal shall achieve an evaluated numerical score that is equal to or higher than the qualification threshold for the applicable Domain(s) included in the solicitation at the time of the original Master Contract awards. - d.
+If there have been no on-ramps, the proposal shall achieve an evaluated numerical score that is equal to or higher than the qualification threshold for the applicable Domain(s) included in the solicitation at the time of the original Master Contract awards. - c.
 Depending on the status of the Contractor's novation, the company must submit the following documentation: - i.
-Where the OASIS+ CO is the responsible CO in accordance with FAR 42.1202, the company shall submit a novation agreement with all the required legal elements in accordance with FAR
+Where the OASIS+ CO is the responsible CO in accordance with FAR 42.1202, the company shall submit a novation agreement with all the required legal elements in accordance with FAR 42.1204(e).

-- 42.1204(e).
 The novation agreement shall include the transfer of personnel performing work under the Master Contract and any awarded task orders, as applicable.
 OR - ii.
-Where a CO other than the OASIS+ CO is responsible in accordance with FAR 42.1202, the company shall provide a copy of the executed novation agreement to the OASIS+ CO along with a signed copy of the Standard Form(SF) 30 that incorporates a summary of the agreement and includes a complete list of the affected contracts. - e.
-The company shall complete post-award small business re-representation as outlined in Section G.3.1.7.2. - f.
-When considering whether to recognize a third party as a successor in interest to the Master Contract, the OASIS+ CO shall identify and evaluate any significant organizational conflicts of interest in accordance with FAR subpart 9.5. - i.
-If the OASIS+ CO determines that a conflict of interest exists, but that it is in the best interest of the Government to approve the novation request, one of the original contracts will be off-ramped through a no-cost contract cancellation in accordance with Section H.20.
+Where a CO other than the OASIS+ CO is responsible in accordance with FAR 42.1202, the company shall provide a copy of the executed novation agreement to the OASIS+ CO along with a signed copy of the Standard Form (SF) 30 that incorporates a summary of the agreement and includes a complete list of the affected contracts. - d.
+The company shall complete post-award small business re-representation as outlined in Section G.3.1.7.2. - e.
+When considering whether to recognize a third party as a successor in interest to the Master Contract, the OASIS+ CO shall identify and evaluate any significant organizational conflicts of interest in accordance with FAR subpart 9.5. - If the OASIS+ CO determines that a conflict of interest exists, but that it is in the best interest of the Government to approve the novation request, one of the original contracts will be off-ramped through a nocost contract cancellation in accordance with Section H.20.
 Contracts with active task orders will be placed in Dormant Status in accordance with H.12.

-For mergers and acquisitions that do not require novation, the Contractor shall notify the OASIS+ CO via FedConnect, submit a copy of the SBA waiver approval, and complete post-award small business re-representation as outlined in Subsection G.3.1.7.2.
+For mergers and acquisitions that do not require novation, the Contractor shall notify the OASIS+ CO via FedConnect and complete post-award small business re-representation as outlined in Subsection G.3.1.7.2.